INTRODUCTION

 Fear not, Adware and Malware cleaners to the rescue!
 There are many to choose from on the Internet, and here are a few of the reputable ones.

-Just download, install, and let them cleaners do the magic.
+Just download, install, and let the cleaners do the magic.

 WHAT IF THE REMOVAL TOOL FAILS?

-Now that the bad guys are removed, something else remains to be done.
-The startup page of Google Chrome may be replaced by the Malware, and settings changed without your knowledge or permission.
+Now that the bad guys are removed, a few things remain to be done.
+The startup page of Google Chrome may be replaced by malware, and settings changed without your knowledge or permission.
 It is time to clean up Chrome itself.

-The easiest solution that Google offers is to reset Chrome back to the factory default.
+The easiest way is to reset Chrome back to the factory default.
 While this is the safest and fastest method, but take note, you might lose all your existing bookmarks and saved passwords.

 First, click on the ⁝ button on the top right-hand corner, then go to “Settings”.